hemendra-06/EVA4/S12/Assignment_A/Readme.md

 	c. imagetransforms.py -

-		provides the pytorch transformation for test and train data and albumentation transformation for train as well
+		provides the pytorch transformation for test and train data and albumentation transformation for train as well.
+		Has been modified to create transforms by considering the dataset directly to albumentations

 	b. dataloader.py -